 "We have been stuck here for eight days, since the war began," Phukon said.

-He also said that there are around 800 Indian students in Sumy, all belonging to different parts of India.
+He also said that there are around 800 Indian students in Sumy, belonging to different parts of India.

 There are students from African countries as well, like Nigeria, Ghana, and Ethiopia among others.